-The first step is with any client to see how your website is currently doing.
+Before we start building any backlinks, the first step with a ny client is to see how your website is currently doing.
 To do this, we request access to your Google Analytics and Google Search Console accounts.
-This lets us see how you’re doing on various key baseline metrics, including:
+This lets us see how you’re performing on various key baseline metrics, including:

 Note about anchor tag ratios: If your anchor text consists solely of the keywords you want to rank for (for instance, if you’re selling glass coffee tables and every link you have uses “Glass Coffee Table” as an anchor tag), Google sees this as an attempt to game the system and you are penalized, which we want to avoid!
 We shoot for strong diversity across anchor text terms.
 If we find your anchor text is too heavily weighted on a few terms, we may build some new links for the sole purpose of improving your anchor text diversity.